Stream queens: Top FrightFest 2018 films to see

-From grindhouse to art-house, feel-good to squeal-good, blockbuster to ghostbuster, FrightFest runs from 24th August to 28th August and will debut 64 new feature films from 14 countries, including world, European and UK premieres.
-It all takes place in the Empire in Leicester Square, now run by Cineworld but still something of a homecoming for the event.
+From grindhouse to art-house, feel-good to squeal-good, blockbuster to ghostbuster, FrightFest runs from 23th August to 27th August and will debut 70 new feature films from 18 countries, including world, European and UK premieres.
+It all takes place in the Cineworld Leicester Square and the Prince Charles Cinema.

 For some, though, London is a little too far to make the pilgrimage.
 Even for those who do make it, it’s not always possible to see everything.
 Luckily, though, horror and VOD are best buddies.
-Whether it’s Creep, starring Mark Duplass, premiering on Netflix UK, or FrightFest’s own digital label (FrightFest Presents) releasing a wave of festival favourites from last year’s event on VOD, or AMC’s new subscription streaming service, Shudder, which has snapped up a number of FrightFest hits, digital distribution means that it is easier for genre titles to reach a wide audience, even when theatrical deals prove elusive.
+Whether it’s Mayhem, snapped up by AMC’s subscription streaming service Shudder, or FrightFest’s own relaunched digital label (FrightFest Presents) releasing a wave of festival favourites from this year’s event on VOD, digital distribution means that it’s easier than ever for genre titles to reach a wide audience, even if theatrical deals prove elusive.

-So once again, we’ve picked our way through this year’s catalogue to find the most promising films, as well as when they’re available to stream.
-Whether you’re looking to catch up on an unseen gem or relive a crowd favourite, here are some of 2017’s best screamers.
+Once again, we’ve picked our way through this year’s catalogue to find the most promising films available to stream in the near future.
+Whether you’re looking to catch up on an unseen gem or relive a crowd favourite, here are some of 2018’s best screamers headed to your living room soon.
 (Single tickets are still available to purchase for screenings throughout the festival here.)

 Information about where you can watch the films will be added as and when it becomes available, along with reviews.
 Have a horror film you want us to shriek about?
 Get in touch on FrightFest[at]VODzilla.co.

 Bad Samaritan – out on 24th August